Codes of conduct & standards

 More information about the Code is available by emailing ACFID or by phone: (02) 6285 1816.
 Complaints relating to alleged breaches of the Code of Conduct by any signatory agency can be made by any member of the public to the ACFID Code of Conduct Committee.

-We are fully accredited by the Australian Agency for International Development (AusAID), the Australian Government agency responsible for managing Australia’s overseas aid program.
-The accreditation process provides AusAID and the Australian public with confidence that where the Australian Government provides grants to Australian NGOs to implement their own aid and development programs, it is funding professional, well-managed, community-based organisations capable of delivering good development outcomes.
+We are fully accredited by the Department of Foreign Affairs and Trade (DFAT), the Australian Government department responsible for managing Australia’s overseas aid program.
+The accreditation process provides DFAT and the Australian public with confidence that where the Australian Government provides grants to Australian NGOs to implement their own aid and development programs, it is funding professional, well-managed, community-based organisations capable of delivering good development outcomes.

 Oxfam International Code of Conduct